-In 2018, London Hydro had an annual performance of 1.40 for the average number of times that power to a customer was interrupted.
-London Hydro's System Average Interruption Frequency Index (SAIFI) 5-year rolling average performance, without Loss of Supply and Major Event Days, was 1.14, which meets the target of 1.14.
+In 2019, London Hydro had an annual performance of 1.14 for the average number of times that power to a customer was interrupted.
+London Hydro's System Average Interruption Frequency Index (SAIFI) 5-year rolling average performance, without Loss of Supply and Major Event Days, was 1.13, which was a slight improvement to the target of 1.14.
 London Hydro's reliability performance is a clear indicator of our commitment to reliably deliver electricity to our customers.
-In order to achieve this performance, London Hydro's engineers analyze system events and produce weekly reports, monthly reports, and an annual Quality of Supply report, which includes a feeder by feeder performance analysis.
-The reports identify system solutions to avoid future interruptions and initiate projects in areas that can be improved.
-By investing in maintaining infrastructure, we ensure that the system is able to minimize the impact of inclement weather events.
+In order to achieve this performance, London Hydro's engineers are actively analyzing system events and trends to identify solutions and infrastructure upgrades that will help to reduce interruptions to customers.